mkchenxi/Causal-Inference/Day-2/Tutorial/Tutorial-2-CRE.md

 Xi Chen
 2024-06-10

-Pleas download “T2_Data.Rdata” for this tutorial.
+Pleas download “T2_Data.Rdata” for the tutorial.

 The data for this section `label` describe a field experiment, conducted by a marketing research company for Duvel - a Belgian beer brand.
 The